chui15/worlds-memorymatch/README.md

 - User can select one of two themes to play the game with.
 - User can select two cards at a time with the goal of creating nine matching pairs.
 - User can view their stats in a side bar: attempts, accuracy, and number of games played.
-- User can restart the game and have a brand new game.
+- User can restart the game and have a brand new game with a newly shuffled deck.

 ## Development